MidnightInAPythonWorld/MidnightInAPythonWorld/README.md

 ### Hi there 👋

-I'm a Cyber Security Engineer by profession and this is a collection of some of my scripts.
+I'm a Engineer by profession and this is a collection of some of my scripts.

 Technologies:
- - Python, MongoDB, Django
+ - Python, MongoDB, Django, Flask

-Domains of Expertise:
-  - Cyber Security, TCP/IP

-Also interested in:
+Interested in:
-- Web Security, Finance, OSINT
+- Cyber Security, Finance, OSINT,

 Current Projects:
 - Exploring Open Source Cyber Reporting using Python/MongoDB.
 Just a tradecraft project to practice AWS, ML, data structures, data algorithms, and NLP.